VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 3. OPTION: nourish the leather

-If you choose natural vegetable-tanned leather, as in our A6 notebook example, we recommend conditioning the leather with neatsfoot oil.
-The oil will soften the leather, provide a light layer of protection, and give it a slightly darker shade.
+If you choose natural vegetable-tanned leather, like the A6 notebook we're using, we recommend conditioning it with neatsfoot oil.
+The oil will soften the leather, provide light protection, and give it a slightly darker tint.

-If your leather has mineral tanning or has already been finished, we recommend skipping this step.
+If your leather has a mineral tan or has already received a finish, we invite you to skip this step.

 ![]() |